Aricg/aricg.github.io/plan.md

 * Spec out Epic and its tasks.
   * Ensure the end-to-end workflow has been adequately described
 * Consider writing 'end user' documentation as a starting point:
-  * this can help eliminate remaining hand waving
+  * This can help eliminate hand waving.

 >Organizing documentation is not a simple task, common templates and guidielines can go a long way to helping encourage developers to document their code, a flushed out index with stubs can help with this.\